M^3ashy: Multi-Modal Material Synthesis via Hyperdiffusion: Additional Experiments

-Experiment on the BRDF reconstruction for low-density input, where the position samples density are decreased \(x\)-time in all three dimension \(\theta_h, \theta_d, \phi_d\) from \(90 \times 90 \times 180\).
-We take \(x=1,2,4,8,16\) as the scaling factor.
-Given each dimension \(x\)-time lower density, the number of position samples left are
+We present the experiment on the BRDF reconstruction for low-density input using NBRDF~\cite{sztrajman2021nbrdf}, showing its capability of superresolution.
+In the experiment, when fitting the NBRDF to a MERL material~\cite{Matusik2003datadriven}, we downsample the input \(\theta_h, \theta_d, \phi_d\) by a factor of $x=1,2,4,8,16$ in all three angles.
+Since the original sampling density is \(90 \times 90 \times 180\), after downsampling, the number of input samples is

-The reconstruction baseline is to fetch BRDF values taking in position indices, which are rounded down to the nearest neighbor.
-On the other hand, NBRDF model is trained over low-density data.
-Under the same scene setting, I measure SSIM of rendered images between full-density ground truth and reconstructed BRDF (\cref{tbl: super-res}). \textbf{Top} results among the two methods are \textbf{bold}.
+For comparison we develop a baseline model, which just evaluates the BRDF according to the nearest neighbor.
+On the other hand, NBRDF model is trained over this downsampled data.
+Under the same scene setting, we compare SSIM of rendered images using the full-density groundtruth, the baseline, and the NBRDF model in \cref{tbl: super-res}.

-The NBRDF model showcases overwhelming well reconstruction capability over the MERL dataset in all range of position sample densities.
-This result might be useful in scenario where high-resolution BRDF collection is not available.
-Moreover, it also lower the entry bar and intensity for BRDF measurement.
+From the Table, we see that the NBRDF model exhibits significantly better reconstruction capability over the MERL dataset.
+This capability might be useful in the scenarios where high-resolution BRDF collection is not available.